Déjà Vu (Beyoncé song): Live performances

 In addition to her live performances of "Déjà Vu" in awards ceremonies and televised shows, the song was included on the set list for her tours The Beyoncé Experience and I Am...
 World Tour.
 During Beyoncé's performance of "Déjà Vu" at a concert in Toronto on August 25, 2007, she had a wardrobe malfunction as her dress flew over her head and was speculated to reveal her breast.
 However, a spokesperson for the singer denied speculations saying, "She's wearing a flesh-tone bra!
 Do you really think Beyoncé would go onstage like that?".
 The video which was uploaded to YouTube went viral.
 Ann Powers of Los Angeles Times discussed about the malfunction, saying: "As a pop queen, Beyoncé is almost too perfect... [a] 'wardrobe malfunction' in Toronto garnered far more attention than was warranted partly because these mistakes contradicted her fiercely athletic style."
-During the I Am...
-World Tour, Beyoncé sang part of the first verse a capella after entering the stage before leading into "Crazy in Love".
 During the revue I Am...
 Yours which was a part of the tour, Beyoncé performed a jazz medley of "Déjà Vu", "It Don't Mean a Thing (If It Ain't Got That Swing)" and "Bootylicious" and continued with a full version of the first song.
 Concert performances of "Déjà Vu" were included on her live albums The Beyoncé Experience Live (2007), I Am...
 Yours: An Intimate Performance at Wynn Las Vegas (2009) and I Am...
 World Tour (2010).